raguay/ModalFileManager/README.md

 To use with the **xBar** plugin, you will need to have [xBar](https://xbarapp.com/) installed and the [currentFiles.1h.rb](https://xbarapp.com/docs/plugins/System/currentFiles.1h.rb.html) plugin installed and configured.
 You can also use the [Alfred BitBar Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/BitBarWorkflow.alfredworkflow) to control the plugin.

 Alternatively, you can use the [TextBar](http://richsomerfield.com/apps/textbar/) program with the [Current Files and Editor](https://github.com/raguay/TextBarScripts/blob/master/Current%20Files%20and%20Editor.textbar) plugin installed.

 You can use the [Alfred](https://www.alfredapp.com/) with the [My Editor Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/My%20Editor%20Workflow.alfredworkflow) to control the editor and edit files.

-If the above editor setup isn't on the system, it will use the operating system to open the file in the default file editor.
+If the above editor setup isn't on the system, it will use the operating system defaults to open the file in the default file editor.

 ## Preferences